Skip to content

 filename Path to .jac file main.jac

---client Build target (web, desktop, pwa) web
+--client Build target (web, desktop, pwa, mobile) web

 For desktop builds, the client-only variant (web bundle inside a Tauri shell, no bundled sidecar) is enabled by setting client_only = true under [desktop] in jac.toml rather than via a CLI flag -- see Desktop Target → Client-Only Mode.
 In all desktop builds the build environment sets JAC_BUILD=1 so import-time server starts stay inert.